West Milford High School: Athletics

 The West Milford High School Highlanders compete in the Big North Conference, which is comprised of public and private high schools in Bergen and Passaic counties, and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 In the 2009–10 school year, the school competed in the North Jersey Tri-County Conference, which was established on an interim basis to facilitate the realignment.
-Prior to the realignment, the school had participated in the Skyline Division of the Northern Hills Conference, an athletic conference comprised of public and private high schools located in Essex, Morris and Passaic counties.
+Prior to the realignment, the school had participated in the Skyline Division of the Northern Hills Conference, an athletic conference that included public and private high schools located in Essex, Morris and Passaic counties.
 With 796 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
 The football team competes in the Patriot Blue division of the North Jersey Super Football Conference, which includes 112 schools competing in 20 divisions, making it the nation's biggest football-only high school sports league.
-The school was classified by the NJSIAA as Group III North for football for 2022–2024.
+The school was classified by the NJSIAA as Group III North for football for 2024–2026, which included schools with 700 to 884 students.

 The school participates as the host school / lead agency for a joint cooperative ice hockey team with Pequannock Township High School.
 The school participates in co-op boys / girls swimming teams with Lakeland Regional High School as the host school.
 These co-op programs operate under agreements scheduled to expire at the end of the 2023–24 school year.

 The school offers 28 varsity sports during the fall, winter, and spring seasons:

 Fall sports offered are Cheerleading, Cross-Country (B&G), Field Hockey, Football, Gymnastics, Soccer (B&G), Tennis (G) and Volleyball (G).

 Winter sports offered are Basketball (B&G), Bowling, Cheerleading, Dance Team, Fencing (B&G), Ice Hockey, Indoor Track and Field (B&G), Skiing (B&G) and Wrestling.

 Spring sports offered are Baseball, Golf (B&G), Lacrosse (JV only), Outdoor Track and Field (B&G), Softball, Tennis (B) and Volleyball (B).